 Today I de-cluttered, just a little.
 It wasn’t by choice.
-It was forced upon me when John dragged out a drawer from my nightstand and began to gut its contents.
-I guess this was his forceful way of saying, “Mom, do you really need all this?”
+It was forced upon me when my son dragged out a drawer from my nightstand, gutting its contents.
+I guess this was his way of saying, “Mom, do you really need all this?”

-It occurred to me at one point that today is New Year’s Eve, and I am de-cluttering, if even just a little, and by accident.
+It occurred to me at one point that it’s nearly the end of the year, and the start of a new one, and here I am de-cluttering, if even just a little, and by accident.
 Tis the season for starting over.

 But what if we never started over?